pailhead/three-webpack-es6/README.md

 - hot updating GLSL would be great
 - instructions on how to setup sublime to lint the files
 - some example three.js code
+- use only needed three components rather than the whole library
 - more